azurecurve/azrcrv-snippets/readme.txt

 # Changelog

 ### [Version 1.1.0](https://github.com/azurecurve/azrcrv-snippets/releases/tag/v1.1.0)
- * Amend to ensure snippets are not visibile or accessible from the front end.
+ * Amend to ensure snippets are not visible or accessible from the front end.
  * Update azurecurve menu.
  * Fix bug in azurecurve menu.